GajaNen/urgent_triage_rag_assistant/docs/pipeline.md

 - **DuckDB** — an embedded (file-based, no server) SQL database; used here purely as dlt's storage backend for the file-tracking table.
 - **hashlib (stdlib)** — hashes the filename+modified-time of every PDF into one fingerprint, so a single comparison tells us if anything changed.

-**Not used:** Airflow — this is one linear job with no branching, retries-per-task, or cross-DAG dependencies, so a full scheduler + webserver + metadata DB would be unnecessary operational overhead for a single-container batch job.

 ---

 ## 2. Data Preparation